Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Service feature table (manual cache)/README.md

 ##How it works

-By setting the `featureRequestMode` to `AGSFeatureRequestModeManualCache` on an `AGSServiceFeatureTable`.
+By setting the `featureRequestMode` to `AGSFeatureRequestMode.manualCache` on an `AGSServiceFeatureTable`.